Strategic Investments: Local, Proven, Or Evidence-Based

 Program & Evaluation Committee

-Six members of the Children’s Trust Fund of Oregon Board of Directors also sit on our Program & Evaluation Committee.
-Each grant cycle, committee members dedicate hundreds of hours to the review and assessment of grant applications.
+Five members of the Children’s Trust Fund of Oregon Board of Directors also sit on our Program & Evaluation Committee.

 Angie Blackwell – Governor Appointee, Blackwell Family Resources